mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 8

 We add 2.5 spoons of tea power.
 I am using "Red label Natural care", it has few dried herbs already in it.
-You should easily find it in amazon or any indian store nearby
+You should easily find it in amazon or any Indian store nearby

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s8.jpg)